protontypes/open-sustainable-technology/README.md

 - [HydroGenerate](https://github.com/IdahoLabResearch/HydroGenerate) - An open-source python library that has the capability of estimating hydropower generation based on flow rate either provided by the user or received from United States Geological Survey water data services.

 ### Geothermal Energy

+> **What?** A method for producing electricity using turbines driven by geothermal energy found in underground reservoirs of hot water or steam.

+> **How?** These tools help simulate thermo-hydro-mechanical processes for everything from site selection to energy production prediction; evaluate, optimize, and analyze boreholes; and coordinate thermal networks.

 - [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open source toolbox for the evaluation of thermal response factors of geothermal borehole fields.
 - [GHEtool](https://github.com/wouterpeere/GHEtool) - GHEtool is an open source Python package that contains all the functionalities needed to deal with borefield design.
 - [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - A scientific open source project for the development of numerical methods for the simulation of thermo-hydro-mechanical-chemical processes in porous and fractured media.